 - Protect Your Hair

-Protecting your hair from UV damage, pollution, and friction can also help reduce hair breakage.
+An important part of improving hair health is protecting your tresses from UV damage, pollution, and friction can also help reduce hair breakage.
 Wrap a silk or satin scarf when you step out in the sun.

 These are the various ways you can reduce hair breakage and induce new hair growth.
 But what if these methods do not deliver the results you desire?